Disability and Neurodiversity Service privacy notice

 The University collects only the data we need; the data is kept up to date and only for as long as it is needed.
 We collect your personal data in order to provide the most suitable, effective and appropriate support for your academic studies and wellbeing.
-The Disability and Neurodiversity Service will process your data for a number of purposes, including those listed below:
+We will process your data for a number of purposes, including those listed below:

 - Academic administration and to facilitate your education, including arranging reasonable adjustments for lectures and exams based on your medical condition.